 Guided math groups can be successful in any classroom if you have strong classroom management and organization.
+If you’re wondering how to launch guided math, I’m here to help!

-Before launching guided math, ask yourself,
+Before launching guided math, ask yourself:

 - Do I have clear expectations in my classroom?